edgelesssys/marblerun.sh/content/docs/reference/coordinator.md

 ### /manifest

-For deploying and verifying the Manifest.
+For deploying and verifying the manifest.

 * Before deploying the application to the cluster the manifest needs to be set once by the provider
 * Users can retrieve and inspect the manifest through this endpoint before interacting with the application